Kinto/kinto/docs/rationale.rst

 Language                     Python                    Erlang   Node.js [#]_
 ===========================  ======  ======  ========  =======  ==============

-.. [#] CouchDB uses Map/Reduce as a query mechanism.
+.. [#] CouchDB uses Map/Reduce as a query mechanism, which isn't easy to
+       understand for newcomers.
 .. [#] Notifications support is currently in the work.
 .. [#] Remote Storage doesn't define any default implementation (as it is
        a procol) but makes it easy to start with JavaScript and Node.js.